mesn1985/ReferenceAPI/README.md

 ## Starting the service
-To start application execution the command `dotnet run Configuration:File=<Configuration file name>` from the solution root, or from the project root of the `SkycavePlayerService.api`.
+To start application execution the command `dotnet run Configuration:File=<Configuration file name>` from the solution root, or from the project root of the `PlayerRecordService.api`.
 There are no default configuration file.
 If the service is started without a proper configuration file defined, it will throw an exception.
 This is intended behavior, so a default configurations file are not accidentally used.